Let’s talk about Dementia

 Being mindful on approaches towards people with dementia can make all the difference.
 Small changes to interactions can be significant, whether it is rephrasing how questions are asked, speaking slower, or being more patient.
 There is lots of help and guidance out there, which advises individuals to know the right things to say to people living with dementia, and tips for things to avoid.

-At Cramond Residence, we provide high quality personalised dementia, nursing and respite care.
+At Cramond Residence, we provide high quality personalised dementia care, as well as nursing and respite care.
 Our care and support can empower family, friends and staff members to help them understand dementia and how it can affect individuals differently.
 Understanding this can be invaluable.

 Join the conversation on social media #DementiaAwareness